maximilionus/freetype-envision/README.md

      | `t1cid` | Yes | Yes |
      | `cff` | Yes | Yes |

-   - Stem-darkening enabled for the small font sizes
+   - Stem-darkening enabled for the small font sizes in `autofitter` driver:
+   > Darkening for small sized fonts with `autofitter` driver in **Normal** mode is disabled to avoid various rare distortions in the font rendering

      | Normal | Full |
      | :----: | :--: |
      | No | Yes |

 - Configurations in fontconfig
-   - Enforce grayscale antialiasing (disable sub-pixel)
+   - Enforce grayscale antialiasing (disable sub-pixel):
+   > Grayscale antialiasing should be enforced in the system to make the stem-darkening work properly.

      | Normal | Full |
      | :----: | :--: |
      | Yes | Yes |

 ## Build
 The repository also contains a Makefile for building the project archive for further distribution via package managers.
-This archive does not contain the main script!
+Note that this archive does not contain the main script!
 The final build made by this method is distributed with each release.

 Archive naming: `freetype-envision-X.Y.Z.tar.gz`, where:
 - `X.Y.Z` stands for current version